eclipse-hono/hono/site/documentation/content/api/tenant/index.md

 1. If a *max-ttl* value greater than *effective ttl* is set for the tenant, use that value as the new *effective ttl*.
 1. If the event published by the device
    * contains a *ttl* header and either *effective ttl* is `-1` or the *ttl* value (in seconds) provided by the device is smaller than the *effective ttl*, then use the *ttl* value provided by the device as the new *effective ttl*.
    * does not contain a *ttl* header but a default property with name *ttl* is configured for the device (with the device level taking precedence over the tenant level) and either *effective ttl* is `-1` or the default property's value is smaller than the *effective ttl*, then use the configured default *ttl* value as the new *effective ttl*.
 1. If *effective ttl* is not `-1`, then set the downstream message's *ttl* header to its value (in milliseconds).

+Protocol adapters SHOULD use the *max-ttl-telemetry-qos0* and *max-ttl-telemetry-qos1* properties to determine the *effective time-to-live* for *telemetry* messages published by devices with QoS 0 or QoS 1 respectively as follows:

+1. Set *effective ttl* to `-1` (unlimited).
+1. If a *max-ttl-telemetry-qos0* value greater than *effective ttl* is set for the tenant, use that value as the new *effective ttl*.
+1. If the message published by the device
+   * contains a *ttl* header and either *effective ttl* is `-1` or the *ttl* value (in seconds) provided by the device is smaller than the *effective ttl*, then use the *ttl* value provided by the device as the new *effective ttl*.
+   * does not contain a *ttl* header but a default property with name *ttl-telemetry-qos0* is configured for the device (with the device level taking precedence over the tenant level) and either *effective ttl* is `-1` or the default property's value is smaller than the *effective ttl*, then use the configured default *ttl* value as the new *effective ttl*.
+1. If *effective ttl* is not `-1`, then set the downstream message's *ttl* header to its value (in milliseconds).

+Protocol adapters SHOULD use the *max-ttl-command-response* property to determine the *effective time-to-live* for *command response* messages published by devices as follows:

+1. Set *effective ttl* to `-1` (unlimited).
+1. If a *max-ttl-command-response* value greater than *effective ttl* is set for the tenant, use that value as the new *effective ttl*.
+1. If the message published by the device
+   * contains a *ttl* header and either *effective ttl* is `-1` or the *ttl* value (in seconds) provided by the device is smaller than the *effective ttl*, then use the *ttl* value provided by the device as the new *effective ttl*.
+   * does not contain a *ttl* header but a default property with name *ttl-command-response* is configured at the device's tenant level and either *effective ttl* is `-1` or the default property's value is smaller than the *effective ttl*, then use the configured default *ttl* value as the new *effective ttl*.
+1. If *effective ttl* is not `-1`, then set the downstream message's *ttl* header to its value (in milliseconds).

 The JSON object MAY contain an arbitrary number of additional members with arbitrary names of either scalar or complex type.
 This allows for future *well-known* additions and also allows to add further information which might be relevant to a *custom* adapter only.

 ### Connection Duration Configuration Format